openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    let x = new X (666)
      // Compile-time error: Cannot create an instance of an abstract class.

-Subclasses of an abstract class can be non-abstract or in turn abstract.
+Subclasses of an abstract class can be abstract or non-abstract.
 A non-abstract subclass of an abstract superclass can be instantiated.
-As a result, a constructor for the abstract class, and field initializers for non-static fields of that class are executed.
+As a result, a constructor for the abstract class, and field initializers for non-static fields of that class are executed:

 .. code-block:: typescript
    :linenos: